Iranian Green Movement: Where is my vote?

 Handala, coming and watching the Iranian Green Movement, has become a web mascot.

-Where is my vote? (رأی من کجاست؟ ra'y-e-man kojāst?) is a motto which was used during the protests.
+Where is my vote? (رأی من کجاست؟) is a motto which was used during the protests.
 The Iranian government, headed by President Mahmoud Ahmadinejad, released results claiming a two-thirds majority.
 However, Mousavi had already claimed victory before the vote count was done and supporters of Mousavi and Karroubi accused the government of rigging the votes.

 In the aftermath of the election, protests increased and several massive protests were held around the country by the people.
 The government arrested a large number of the protesters and several were killed by the police and governmental militia forces.

 Even though the Iranian government didn’t allow any form of gathering by opposition-supporters in Tehran and across the country, significantly slowed down internet access and censored any form of media agreeing with the opposition, hundreds of thousands of Iranians chanted this motto, defying the law and challenging the Islamic Republic.